Budapestby VisitCity Guides

 North shore's deeper waters and rocky coast offer distinct experience from sandy south

-Beyond the paid beach area, Siófok boasts approximately 6 kilometers of free beach sections, including the well-maintained Silver Coast (Ezüstpart) and Újhelyi beach.
-These alternatives offer grassy areas, pleasant promenades, and basic amenities without entrance fees.
+If you don't want to pay for beach entry, Siófok has about 6 kilometers of free beach areas, including the well-maintained Silver Coast (Ezüstpart) and Újhelyi beach.
+These spots have grassy areas, nice walkways, and basic facilities without entrance fees.

 Crowded beach scene with people swimming in shallow waters and recreational facilities along shoreline